fyc1007261/Paper-Notes/Raft.md

     - A candidate wins an election if it receives votes from a majority of the servers **for the same term**.
 Each server will **vote for at most one** candidate in a given term, following first-come-first-served.
     - If a candidate receives an Append-Entries RPC from another server claiming to be the leader, it accepts and transitions to be a follower if the caller's term is not smaller than its own; otherwise rejects.
     - If timeout and no one wins the election (votes split), the candidate increments its current term and starts another election.
 To avoid endless loop, Raft use **randomized election timeouts**.
 - Log replication
   - When receiving requests from clients, the leader appends the command to its log, and issues Append-Entries RPCs to all others servers.
 If followers crash or run slowly, or the network packet is lost, the leader retries indefinitely until all followers store all log entries.
   - A log entry in committed once the leader has replicated it on a majority of the machines.
 The commit also **includes all preceding entries** in the leader's log.
-  - Log Matching Property:
+  - Log Matching Properties:
-    - • If two entries in different logs have the same index and term, then they store the same command.
+    - If two entries in different logs have the same index and term, then they store the same command.
+(Because a leader creates at most one entry with a given log index in a given term, and log entries never change their position in the log.)
     - If two entries in different logs have the same index and term, then the logs are identical in all preceding entries.
+  - The leader handles inconsistencies by forcing the followers’ logs to duplicate its own.
+- Ensuring safety
+  - Election restriction
+    - Log entries only flow in one direction, from leaders to followers, and leaders never overwrite existing entries in their logs.
+    - Request-Vote RPC includes information about the candidate’s log, and the voter **denies its vote** if its own log is more up-to-date than that of the candidate.
+    - Raft determines which of two logs is more up-to-date by comparing the index and term of the last entries in the logs.
+If the logs have last entries with different terms, then the log with the later term is more up-to-date.
+If the logs end with the same term, then whichever log is longer is more up-to-date.
+  - Entries from previous terms
+    - Raft never commits log entries from previous terms by counting replicas.
+Only log entries from the leader’s current term are committed by counting replicas.